EnhancedRadioDevices/Ardu32-SDK/README.md

 19  | Reserved  | Tied to ground on Ardu32 V1
 20 | VCC  |5V DC, connected to main 1.5A regulator
 21 | Reserved  | Tied to ground on Ardu32 V1
 22 | PD6 |  Tied to PD6.
-Used for cart detection to disable video when HIGH.
-23 | Reserved  | Tied to ground on Ardu32 V1
+Used for cart detection on Ard32 side.
+Active LOW (ie: grounded when cart plugged in) 23 | Reserved  | Tied to ground on Ardu32 V1
 24 | Reserved  | Tied to ground on Ardu32 V1
 25 | Loopback | Looped back to pin 6 for Ardu32 V1 detection